-The launch of the UK's Woodland Carbon Code in July 2011 marks a significant, positive development in UK woodland creation.
-We at Forest Carbon were members of the Forestry Commission's Technical Group that developed the Code and we also contributed to the Code's trialling with two of our existing projects before it went live.
-Our membership of the Code's Advisory Group is ongoing, and we are currently trialling the Code's Group Certification Scheme.
+The launch of the government backed Woodland Carbon Code in July 2011 marked a significant, positive development in UK carbon woodland creation.
+Forest Carbon were members of the Forestry Commission's Technical Group that developed the Code during 2009 and 2010.
+Our membership of the Code's Advisory Board is ongoing.

-The Code delivers - officially - the kind of assurances our own in-house 'Forest Carbon Standard' had given before, i.e. it offers carbon credit buyers the assurance that each woodland scheme will deliver the benefits that we say it will, and that that woodland represents genuine new planting.
+The Code offers carbon credit buyers the assurance that each woodland scheme will deliver the benefits that we say it will, and that that woodland represents genuine new planting.
 There is more about the range of principles concerned in the Code in our pages about Additionality & Permanence , Carbon Calculations , Biodiversity & Environment , and Monitoring.

 Compliance with the Code means that buyers can be assured that:

 Forest Carbon was proud to be the developer of the first project ever validated under the code: Milton of Mathers, in Aberdeenshire.
-To date there have been 24 projects validated across the UK, 22 of them developed by Forest Carbon.
-We have developed 33 further projects currently undergoing the validation process.
+To date (March '16) there have been 114 projects validated across the UK, 71 of them developed by Forest Carbon.

 The full Woodland Carbon Code project registry can be found here.